S0YKIM/42-SEOUL/LIBFT/malloc_calloc.md

 DESCRIPTION
 -----------
-        *The calloc() function contiguously allocates enough space for count objects that are size bytes of memory each and returns a pointer to the allocated memory.
+        -The calloc() function contiguously allocates enough space for count objects that are size bytes of memory each and returns a pointer to the allocated memory.
-        *The allocated memory is filled with bytes of value zero.
+        -The allocated memory is filled with bytes of value zero.